 How is Part B Funded?

 Congress authorizes funds to go into the SMI trust.
-For people that pay premiums on Part B and Part D, those premiums go into the trust.
+Those premiums go into the trust for people that pay premiums on Part B and Part D.

 Both trust funds use money from the trust to fight Medicare fraud and abuse.
 Remember, if you see something, say something.